How an L.A. Family Made the Most of Their Home’s Inconvenient, Sunken Dining Room

 After streamlining the hardwood flooring throughout, Hansen and her design coordinator, Kate Totten, focused on connecting the kitchen to the sunken space with a semicircular island that straddled the ledge.
 “I laughed so hard, because I used to be a DJ in the ’90s and I ended up with a sink that looks like you could play a set at it,” shares Matarazzo.
 The counter-height stools arranged on the lower side of the structure act as visual markers to guests that they’re going to have to be cautious of their footfall, helping to keep the tripping to a minimum.

-To keep the new cabinets from looking overly busy, Hansen relegated the oak handles to the lower sage green fronts and went with seamless finger pulls on the highest cupboards.
+To ensure the new cabinets wouldn’t look overly busy, Hansen relegated oversized oak handles to the lower sage green fronts and went with seamless finger pulls on the highest cupboards.
 Behind closed doors, though, she employed a series of complex compartments.
-She hid unsightly electrical outlets within upper cabinets “because I hate poking holes in the backsplash,” she says.
-Her favorite trick is sticking a second cubby within the trash pull-out so the family can snag a new garbage bag as soon as the old one has been taken out.
+She hid unsightly electrical outlets within upper cabinets “because I hate poking holes in the backsplash,” she says, and stuck a second cubby within the trash pull-out so the family can snag a new garbage bag as soon as the old one has been taken out.
 It’s one of the reasons Matarazzo best describes her house as practical.
 “You hear that word and you think stuffy or khaki pants,” she says with a laugh.
 “But Jessica looks at it as everything has meaning.
 Everything has a purpose.”

 The double-sided fireplace acts as a privacy and noise barrier to the adjacent TV room without taking away from the airy feel of the entertaining space.
 Hansen and Totten had the dining room side built out of metal and wood to create its unique, rounded shape before plastering over it with the same Limestrong finish used in the primary bathroom.
 “It has this sort of ancient feel to it that brings age to a house that you’ve just gutted,” says Totten.